Wytamma/virusMAP/README.md

 ### Mapping

-- STAR
+- STAR doesn't work well on datasets that contain a bunch of reads that don't map.
-- Maybe Magic-Blast
+- Maybe Magic-Blast locally?
+- bwa mem has some trouble with the pair-end-reads...
+- minimap2 looks good so far...

 ### Post-Align-QC